jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-120.md

 ### 120. Burning, tasteless, and acidic waters

-The particles that are evaporated are distinguished into various types.
+There are various kinds of evaporated earth-aether particles:

 1. Burning waters or spirits

-The first subkind are those that are so mobile and fine that they can only ignite air.
+1.1 The ones that are so mobile and fine that they can only ignite air.

-The second subkind are those that are the finest of all.
-These can be easily evaporated.
-These are enclosed in vessels carefully sealed by chemists and collected simultaneously, form .
+1.2 Those that are the finest of all.
+- These can be easily evaporated.
+These are enclosed in vessels carefully sealed by chemists and collected simultaneously.

-These are often extracted from wine, wheat, and many other substances.
+- These are often extracted from wine, wheat, and many other substances.

 2. Sweet or tasteless waters